-RPP applications from other coastal jurisdictions in recent years and has consistently identified a number of key issues which must be addressed by the RPP in order to secure final approval.
+As discussed in Chapter 4, the Coastal Commission will need to approve any RPP proposed by the City of Newport Beach for the 7th to Adams District.
+The Commission has reviewed a number of RPP applications from other coastal jurisdictions in recent years and has consistently identified a number of key issues which must be addressed by the RPP in order to secure final approval.
 With those issues in mind, it is recommended that the City of Newport Beach permit application for the RPP emphasize the following program elements.

 - The permit program is just one piece of a larger "package" of parking reforms designed to strike a regulatory balance that makes it easier for both residents and visitors to park in the 7th to Adams District.
 The Coastal Commission is primarily concerned with ensuring public access to coastal resources and preventing "exclusive" access by permit holders.
 To address this concern, the City should emphasize that the proposed RPP will complement the other recommendations included in this study, all of which are designed to improve overall parking management.
 These include: - a.
 Demand-based pricing to improve availability of both on- and off-street parking facilities. - b.
 The creation of a formal shared parking district, in which as many private off-street spaces as possible would be made public, thereby creating additional supply. - c.
 A real-time wayfinding program directing visitors to immediately available public parking. - d.
-Potential implementation of a valet parking program and/or shuttle services to remote lots during peak periods as a means to increase parking supply and efficiency. - e.
-The use of parking revenue to fund transit, bicycle, and pedestrian infrastructure. - The hours of operation for the RPP are designed to conflict as little as possible with beach visitors.
-The proposed 4 PM 9 AM hours of operation are designed to allow residents easy access to parking when they return home from work, while giving visitors the opportunity to park on-street for the period of the day associated with peak visitor demand.
+Potential implementation of a valet parking program and/or shuttle services to remote lots during peak periods as a means to increase parking supply and efficiency.

+- e.
+The establishment of a PBD and the use of parking revenue to fund transit, bicycle, and pedestrian infrastructure. - The hours of operation for the RPP are designed to conflict as little as possible with beach visitors.
+The proposed 4 PM - 9 AM hours of operation are designed to allow residents easy access to parking when they return home from work, while giving visitors the opportunity to park on-street for the period of the day associated with peak visitor demand.
 In addition, the proposed RPP would not be in effect on holidays, typically the busiest periods of demand. - There is a large amount of available public parking nearby.
 The Walker study demonstrates that there are close to 1,200 off-street parking spaces from Coronado Street to B Street, all of which are within a 5-10 minute walk from the primary beach and commercial area in Balboa Village.
 Furthermore, the occupancy data from the Walker study shows that during the hours of operation of the proposed RPP these off-street spaces are 51% occupied on Thursday (7 PM) and 82% occupied on Saturday (7 PM).
-As a result, there should be ample available off-street parking for visitors.
+As a result, there should still be ample available off-street parking for visitors.